Ausgefuchster/maip/README.md

 # maip

-maip stands for "merge AWS IAM policies".
-It is a command line tool that merges multiple AWS IAM policies into one.
+maip is short for "merge aws iam policies," a command-line utility designed to consolidate multiple AWS IAM policies into a single entity.
-Since AWS has quotas that limit the number of managed policies that can be attached to a user, group or role, this tool can be used to merge multiple policies into one.
+Given that AWS imposes restrictions on the number of managed policies that can be linked to a user, group, or role, this tool can be used to combine multiple policies into one.

 ## ⚙️ Installation